jessepollak/blog/_posts/2012-12-11-welcoming-peter-bell-to-hackny.md

 Anything else you'd like to share?

 >I'm really excited to bring my experience working with local CTO's to build a bridge between students and startup job opportunities.
 Many smaller startups just don't have the resources to do college tours and often students don't know what to do to get a great startup job.
-My goal is to start to build some meaningful bridges between the two communities by the end of June 2013 when the project is funded until.

 I can speak for everyone when I say that Peter will be a tremendous addition to the [hackNY](http://hackny.org) leadership taem and that we are very excited to welcome him to the [hackNY](http://hackny.org) community.